twr14152/Sandbox0/README.md

-This repository will be a sandbox for testing Golang code.
+# Golang Studies

+This respository is essentially a notepad for me while I'm studying go and its various concepts.